daniel-234/user-authentication-api/README.md

 ## Available routes

 POST `/api/user`
-- Used to insert a user
+- Used for signing up a user.
+Accepts `username` and `password` to create a user.
+Returns a JWT.

 POST `/api/instructor`
 - Used to insert an instructor